PEESEgroup/Wet-Waste-Biomass-Opt/README.md

 Data for Table S1 and Table S2 can be found in the .xlsx versions of the dataset at the bottom of the file.

+Figure 2 was created using Origin 2023b using the "Correlation plot, v 1.31" app with the pyrolysis and HTC .csv files.

-The data for Figure 2 and Figure 5 will be provided upon request.
+The data for Figure 5 will be provided upon request.
 TODO fix.